giltayar/module-resolution-from-the-ground-up/07-bundler-module-resolution/01-introduction/README.md

-# 01 Introduction to Bundlers
+# 01 Introduction to bundlers

 - Browsers know how to deal with JavaScript imports.
 Thus, the following code works in the browser: